ubccr/ccrdocs/pages/hpc/jobs.md

 multiple CPUs.
 Only these applications can use `--ntasks` and `--cpus-per-task` to run faster.

-## Running applications with Jobs
+## Running Applications on the Clusters

-There are two types of jobs, interactive and batch.
+There are two types of jobs you'll run on CCR's HPC clusters: interactive and batch.
 Interactive jobs, allow you to type in commands while the job is running.
 Batch jobs are a self-contained set of commands in a script which is submitted to the cluster for execution on a compute node.

 ### Interactive Job Submission

 Slurm interactive jobs allow users to interact with applications on the compute node.
 With an interactive job, you will request time and resources.
 Once available, you will be able to log into the assigned node and the job will be ended when you log out and cancel it or your requested time limit is reached.
 This is different compared to a batch job where you submit your job for execution with no user interaction.

 !!!
 Note "Job Environment Propogation"
     Because CCR's clusters contain a mix of CPU architectures for which environments may differ, we recommend you utilize the `--no-shell` option when requesting interactive jobs.
 Then use the `srun` command to login to the allocated node.

 This example requests an interactive job using the `salloc` command on the general-compute partition for 1 node, a single process with 32 cores and 50GB of memory for 1 hour.
 Once the requested node is available, use the `srun` command as shown to login to the compute node:

 ```
 $ salloc \